Making Concurrency Functional

 \subsubsection{Open games and learners}

-There are intriguing connections with {\em open games and learners} ~\cite{opengames,openlearners}.
-They have recently been presented as {\em parameterised} lenses or optics, in the case of open games with some concept of equilibrium or winning condition~\cite{capucci2021foundations}.
+{\em Open games and learners}~\cite{opengames,openlearners} have recently been presented as {\em parameterised} lenses or optics, in the case of open games with some concept of equilibrium or winning condition~\cite{capucci2021foundations}.
 As an example, we obtain a form of open game between dialectica games $A$ and $B$ as a strategy $ A\vvbar P \profto B $, where $P$ is a dialectica game of which the configurations specify {\em strategy profiles}.
 A variation based on optimal strategies between dialectica games with payoff, following~\cite{payoff}, introduces Nash equilibria and takes us into game-theory territory, and to a testing ground for open games and the notions being developed there.